 |EED 603||Teaching and Learning in the Primary School(prek-3)||3|

 |EED 601||Methods and Materials for Teaching Mathematics, Science and Technology||3|

 |EED 500||Teaching Social Studies in Elementary Schools||3|

-Admission criteria to the Master of Arts Degree Program in Pre-Elementary Education are in accordance with the Graduate Council of Norfolk State University and the Admissions Committee of the School of Education.
+Admission criteria to the Master of Arts Degree Program in Elementary Education (Pk-6) are in accordance with the Graduate Council of Norfolk State University and the Admissions Committee of the School of Education.
 The criteria for admission are as follows: